fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.SQLDatabase/v1.6.1/New-AzureSqlDatabase.md

 ```

 ### -ServerName
-Specifies the name of the ssSDS server to contain the new database.
+Specifies the name of the Azure SQL Database server to contain the new database.

 ```yaml
 Type: String